steno-aarhus/research/about/quarto.md

 Creating websites is an increasingly common need for researchers as they are expected or required to make more of an effort to communicate their research, share with others, and be more visible to others.
-These are some situations where researchers highly benefit or even need a website:
+These are some situations where researchers highly benefit from or even need a website:

 -   When making a software tool for a statistical method, the software will be much more likely used if there is a website that describes